-Learn about the work of the Environmental Justice Advisory Commission and the Food Policy Advisory Council.
+Learn about the work of the Philadelphia Environmental Justice Advisory Commission and the Food Policy Advisory Council.

-The Environmental Justice Advisory Commission (EJAC) works to ensure that all Philadelphia residents have a livable community, free of environmental toxins and hazards.
+The Philadelphia Environmental Justice Advisory Commission (PEJAC) works to ensure that all Philadelphia residents have a livable community, free of environmental toxins and hazards.
 This means:

 - Clean air, land, and water